yanapyryalina/NLP-literature-analysis/README.md

 (insert picture of wordclouds)

-### Vocabulary size
+### Vocabulary Size
-I also looked at the vocabulary size of each author, calculated by the number of unique words.
-I also calculated the length of the book (total words), and
+To see the vocabulary size of each author, I calculated by the number of unique words, as well as found the length of the books by calculating the total number of words.
+To visualize my findings, I created bar graphs and scatter plots using numpy and matplotlib.
+(insert graphs)

+## Sentiment Analysis